Modern Language Requirement

 - Take coursework at North Park to complete proficiency to the 1020 level of another language.

-- If you already know a language other than English, you may take a challenge exam to prove proficiency in that language.
+- If you already know a language other than English, you may take a placement exam to prove proficiency in that language.

-- If that language is offered at North Park, please contact the Department of Modern Languages to arrange for a challenge exam.
-These exams are free of charge and are offered prior to the beginning of each semester.
+- If that language is offered at North Park, the exam will be free of charge and offered prior to the beginning of each semester.

 - If the language you know is not offered at North Park you can arrange to be tested by a qualified person at another four-year university.
-You may not use a community college, community center, church, or relative to administer a proficiency test, and you are responsible for any fees related to taking the test or having the results posted to North Park.
-Please contact Student Engagement for further information.
+You may not use a community college, community center, church, or relative to administer a proficiency exam, and you are responsible for any fees related to taking the test or having the results posted to North Park.

 Rule 2: Native Language Other Than English